Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Jump to Recipe

 Think you can’t bake fresh, homemade sourdough bread?
-This easy sourdough bread recipe— trusted by beginner bakers for over a decade— shows you how, step by step.
+This easy sourdough bread recipe—trusted by beginner bakers for over a decade—shows you how, step-by-step.
 No yeast.
 No kneading.
 No noise.
-Just simple ingredients and 10 minutes of hands-on time for soft, crisp, sourdough bread at home.
+Just simple ingredients and 10 minutes hands on time for soft, crisp sourdough bread at home.

 Homemade sourdough bread on a cutting board